-Community Context/Background: In 2012 and 2014, the U.S. Congress approved appropriations to the U.S. Department of Housing and Urban Development (HUD) which were set aside for the establishment of the Rental Assistance Demonstration (RAD) program.116 The RAD program has two distinct components.
+Community Context/Background: In 2012 and 2014, the U.S. Congress approved appropriations to the U.S. Department of Housing and Urban Development (HUD) which were set aside for the establishment of the Rental Assistance Demonstration (RAD) program.
+116 The RAD program has two distinct components.
 The first allows housing projects that receive funding through the Public Housing and Section 8 Moderate Rehabilitation programs to convert their assistance to long-term, project-based Section 8 rental assistance contracts, project-based vouchers, or project-based rental assistance.
 All conversions occurred at existing subsidy levels.
-The 2012 appropriation authorized conversion assistance for up to 60,000 units, which was later increased to 185,000 units.117 The second component of the RAD program allows owners of projects funded under the Rent Supplement, Rental Assistance Payment, and Section 8 Moderate Rehabilitation or termination.118 There is no cap on the number of units that can convert assistance under this component.
+The 2012 appropriation authorized conversion assistance for up to 60,000 units, which was later increased to 185,000 units.
+117 The second component of the RAD program allows owners of projects funded under the Rent Supplement, Rental Assistance Payment, and Section 8 Moderate Rehabilitation programs to convert tenant protection vouchers to project-based vouchers upon contract expiration or termination.
+118 There is no cap on the number of units that can convert assistance under this component.
 By allowing the conversion of units from HUD's legacy housing programs to long-term Section 8 contracts,